open-cloud/xos/gui/README.md

 ## Tools

-This tools are designed to help you developing UI for XOS.
-As they born for this purpose if often necessary that a XOS instance is running on your sistem and responding at: `localhost:9999`.
+These tools are designed to help develop a GUI view.
+As they born for this purpose if often necessary that a XOS instance is running on your system and responding at: `localhost:9999`.
 The `xos/configurations/frontend` is normally enough.

 ### Apigen